nkrantz23/local-provision/readme.md

 [![pipeline status](https://gitlab.com/quietshelf-public/mac-local-provision/badges/master/pipeline.svg)](https://gitlab.com/quietshelf-public/mac-local-provision/pipelines)

-NOTE: in development.
-This has not been tested on a fresh machine yet nor does it have any support outside of the latest OSx distro.
+NOTE: This has not been tested on a fresh machine yet nor does it have any support outside of the latest OSx distro.

-## what this does
+## What this does

 This will set up a local machine with your basic environments for development:

 - homebrew
+- ansible
+- python

+#### Future Support

 - git
 - docker
 - rbenv